Cartesian double theories: A double-categorical framework for categorical doctrines: Introduction

 \section{Introduction}

-The passage from algebraic theories to Lawvere theories with their functorial semantics \cite{lawvere1963} transformed universal algebra and spurred the development of a wide-reaching assimilation of logic and type theory into category theory.
+The passage from algebraic theories as syntactical objects to Lawvere theories with their functorial semantics \cite{lawvere1963} transformed universal algebra and spurred the development of a wide-reaching assimilation of logic and type theory into category theory.
 In categorical logic, a logical system is defined by a 2-category of categories with extra structure.
 Theories within the logic are objects of the 2-category; models of a theory are structure-preserving functors out of the theory; and model homomorphisms are natural transformations.
 In some cases, the logic defined by a 2-category can be identified with a preexisting system given in the traditional syntactic style.
 Lawvere theories correspond to single-sorted algebraic theories, categories with finite products to multi-sorted algebraic theories, categories with finite limits to essentially algebraic theories, and cartesian closed categories to simply typed lambda calculus with product types.
 Much work in categorical logic has been devoted to building this dictionary \cite{crole1993,johnstone2002}.
 In other cases, the correspondence is less clear and category theory provides a toolbox for generating new logics.
-Symmetric monoidal categories are a relatively weak, resource-sensitive logic whose type theory has only recently been investigated \cite{shulman2021}.
+Symmetric monoidal categories are a relatively weak, resource-sensitive logic whose type theory is still a subject of active investigation \cite{shulman2021}.
 Markov categories are a logic of nondeterminism whose models include probabilistic and statistical models \cite{fritz2020,patterson2020}.

 The purpose of any logic is to precisely specify and interpret a uniform class of structures.
 For a category theorist confronted by the landscape of categorical logics, the inevitable next step is to categorify the study of logic itself, giving a means to precisely specify and interpret a uniform class of \emph{logics}.
-The higher theories which have logics as models are known as \emph{doctrines} \cite{lawvere1969}.
-Whereas an ordinary, one-dimensional theory is interpreted to give a category of models, a doctrine is interpreted to give at least a 2-category of models, with a model being a category (or another category-like object, such as a multicategory or a polycategory) with extra structure.
+The higher theories which have logics as models are known as \emph{doctrines}.\footnote{The word ``doctrine'' apparently first appears in the category theory literature through Lawvere \cite{lawvere1969}, but Lawvere attributes the usage to Jon Beck.} Whereas an ordinary, one-dimensional theory is interpreted to give a category of models, a doctrine is interpreted to give at least a 2-category of models, with a model being a category (or another category-like object, such as a multicategory or a polycategory) with extra structure.